Sutton Place Real Estate Market Trends

 What is the median sale price and median price per sq ft in Sutton Place?

-In September, the median home sale price in Sutton Place was $775K, a 9.9% increase year-over-year.
-A total of 32 properties changed hands, representing a 17.9% contraction compared to the same month last year.
-The median price per square foot as of September was $861, a 1.3% YoY change.
-In Manhattan, the median home sale price was $1.2M.
+As of April, the median home sale price in Sutton Place was $887K, up 5.7% year-over-year.
+A total of 37 properties traded, representing a 8.8% year-over-year increase.
+The median price per square foot in April was $1,006, a 3.1% YoY change.
+The median home sale price in Manhattan was $1.3M.

 Sutton Place Median Sale Price